 Key takeaways

-Affiliate terms and conditions aren't legal boilerplate to bury — they're the rulebook that keeps a program fair, protects your brand, and prevents the disputes that poison partner relationships.
+Affiliate terms and conditions aren't legal boilerplate to bury — they're the rulebook that keeps a program fair, protects your brand, and heads off the disputes that poison partner relationships.
 Clear terms mean affiliates know exactly how they earn, what's off-limits, and when they get paid.
 Here's what to include.
 (This is practical guidance, not legal advice — have counsel review your final terms.)

 What should affiliate terms and conditions cover?